OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 For an _activity_, _broadcast_ and _service_ the permission of the caller can be checked either by code or in the manifest.

-If not strictly required, be sure that your IPC does not have the `android:exported="true"` value in the `AndroidManifest.xml`.
+If not strictly required, be sure that your IPC does not have the `android:exported="true"` value in the `AndroidManifest.xml`, as otherwise this allows all other Apps on Andorid to communicate and invoke it.

 If the _intent_ is only broadcast/received in the same application, `LocalBroadcastManager` can be used so that, by design, other apps cannot receive the broadcast message, which reduces the risk of leaking sensitive information (`LocalBroadcastManager.sendBroadcast()).
 BroadcastReceivers` should make use of the `android:permission` attribute, as otherwise any other application can invoke them. `Context.sendBroadcast(intent, receiverPermission);` can be used to specify permissions a receiver needs to have to read the broadcast.
 See also [sendBroadcast][2e0ef82d].